philipstubbs13/team_hopper/README.md

   ```

 8. Go into the [youtube_trends.ipynb](youtube_trends.ipynb) notebook file and run the cells inside of the section called, **Getting Started and Setup**.

+## Merge/Pull Request Checklist

+* For the csv files in the **Resources** folder, dont commit the zip files or the extracted csv files
+* Make sure to restart and clear output in jupyter notebook.
+* Code is documented and includes comments.
+* Make sure you are working in your PythonData environment when making changes.